Finding Legal Help

 Salt Lake City, UT 84114-0241

-The course is held at the Matheson Courthouse in Salt Lake City and consists of three workshops:
+The course is held at the Matheson Courthouse in Salt Lake City

 - Improves understanding of the skills and appropriate conduct required of professional court interpreters, and offers a basic orientation to courts and the justice environment.

 - Overview of organization and roles of related justice system agencies such as law enforcement, prosecutor, defense attorney, probation, children's social services.